 - You will work with application scientists to develop, integrate, port, and tune applications, as well as develop new approaches to take full advantage of the capabilities of the NCCS leadership computing environment.
 You will represent the needs of domain specific application groups for NCCS planning and decision-making.

 - Work closely with the NCCS users to assist them in exploiting the resources of the NCCS effectively and efficiently.
 Partner with large user program projects in moving data and programs into and out of the NCCS environment, developing, porting, and scaling applications and algorithms for NCCS computers, debugging and tuning applications for high performance, and scheduling applications at scale to meet the scientific needs of the users.
 Work with NCCS systems, storage and networking groups to understand the needs and schedules of the various domain application groups.
 Assist in capability planning exercises.
 Define the requirements for, and assist in developing system software, libraries and tools that meet the application communities’ needs.

 - Participate in high-performance-computing community-wide efforts to design new methodologies, workflows, tools, and other contributions that will advance the state of the art in computational science.
 Where appropriate, write proposals and conduct research to determine the best way to approach tools, libraries, emerging methods and workflows, as well as figuring out the best path forward for application development on future NCCS resources.
 Participate in various application-area and computer-science research proposals.
 Conduct the research and report results in journals, technical manuals, and conferences.

 Are you paying too much for your job ads?
-Priced at just $99.99 dollars for 90 days, ads on our insideHPC Jobs board give you direct access to high performance computing professionals from around the world.
+Priced at just $99.99 dollars for 90 days, ads on our insideHPC Jobs board are a great way to reach the top supercomputing professionals.